 a) Size Matters

 Here’s the thing about robot vacuums; not every one of them is created equal.
-Depending on the brand and model, you will find that some are short while the others have a taller build.
-For instance, those with a short-built are more capable of moving under furnitures (e.g. bed and cupboard or storage cabinet with legs).
+Depending on the brand and model, you will find that some are short while others have a taller build.
+For instance, those with a short-built are more capable of moving under furniture (e.g. bed and cupboard or storage cabinet with legs).